-Frustration and gloom with Orbán on eve of Ukraine summit
+Frustration and gloom with Orbán ahead of Ukraine summit

 Already a member?

-And the mood got even worse after the Financial Times this week reported that EU officials in Brussels have a plan to sabotage Hungary's economy if Budapest blocks fresh aid to Ukraine at the summit.
+And the mood got even worse after the Financial Times this week reported that EU officials in Brussels have a plan to sabotage Hungary's economy if Budapest blocks aid to Ukraine at the summit.

 "The level of frustration is getting higher and higher," an EU official confirmed.